↑

 Keep them plain, or add flavours!

-Adding a teaspoon of vanilla essence works well.
+Adding a teaspoon of vanilla extract works well.
 Other flavours you can add include:

 • peppermint essence (or use mint flavoured chocolate)